BioDT/biodt-shiny/README.md

 shiny::runApp()
 ```

+### Development

+Please feel free to create a branch and pull requests for making significant changes to the Shiny app.

 ## Modules

 The app is modularized and each pDT have files in its own subfolder.
 UI files are located mainly in the `app/view` subfolder, R function mainly in the `app/logic` subfolder.
 UI files for each pDT is located: